How Do Real Estate Agents Get Paid?

 For over 30 years, Key Realty School has been a fixture in real estate education in Nevada.
 Now, we’re doubling down on our commitment to serving Nevada’s current —and future—real estate and business professionals.
 Here’s how: New Look, Same Excellent Education You may have noticed that we’ve had a bit of a makeover.
 From our […]

 Do You Need a Real Estate License to Flip Houses in Nevada?

-Flipping houses can be an incredible way to bring in sizable income, but as with most investments, property flipping costs a lot to get into.
-When you decide to take on the role of a house flipper, the best way to start is by receiving credentials and standing out in the real estate industry.
-Learn […]
+Flipping houses can be an incredible way to bring in sizable income.
+However, as with most investments, property flipping can be expensive and quite difficult to find success in, especially when you’re first starting out.
+When you decide to become a house flipper, the best way to get started is to familiarize yourself with the […]

 How to Get a Real Estate License in California?

 If you are thinking of getting your real estate license in California, there are a few things you should know.
 You must be at least 18 years of age, complete an approved 135 hours of pre-licensing education, apply for a salesperson examination, submit fingerprints for a background check, pass the California state licensing exam by […]

 Need help preparing for your PSI exam?